puravparab/Everythings-Vance/README.md

 5. Open the popup and add your Replicate API key

-6. Right click on any image, click Vancify and wait for the swap!
+6. Right click on any image, click `Vancify this image` and wait for the swap!